tsackton/taelgar/Gazetteer/Dunmar/Tokra/Tokra.md

 The River Market, to the east, is the smallest, and functions mostly as a daily market for food and sundries for locals, operating roughly 8am - 11 am every day.

 The Trader's Market, to the west, is the largest market and the most exotic.
 Operates three days a week, and is a major source of civic revenue as it costs money to set up a stall here.
-This is where booksellers, potion makers, other exotic wares, and goods from [[Chardon]], Sembara, and beyond are sold.
+This is where booksellers, potion makers, other exotic wares, and goods from [[Chardon]], [[Gazetteer/Western Green Sea/Greater Sembara/Sembara/Sembara|Sembara]], and beyond are sold.
 One addtiional day a week, this serves as an animal market.

 The City Market, south of [[Jita]]'s square, is located in the midst of the artisan's quarter, and is lined with small shops, especially local artisans, smiths, etc. A weekly market brings various high-end goods for sale here.
 But regularly active with artisanal shops even when market is not operating.